onlineforecast: An R package for adaptive and recursive forecasting: Example with R code

 \end{kframe} \end{knitrout} will, when the transformation is run, apply a low-pass filter along each column of the forecast matrix \code{Ta}.
 The filter coefficient is set to $a=0.9$.
-To illustrate the effect of this, see Appendix \ref{app:transformation-of-inputs} and the vignette \href{https://onlineforecasting.org/vignettes/setup-and-use-model.html#input-transformations}{setup-and-use-model}
+To illustrate the effect of this, see Appendix \ref{app:transformation-of-inputs} and the vignette \href{https://onlineforecasting.org/vignettes/setup-and-use-model.html#input-transformations}{setup-and-use-model}.
 Non-linear effects can be modelled using basis functions.
 For mapping an input to basis splines the function \code{bspline()} is provided.
 It's a wrapper of the \code{bs()} function from the \rpackage{splines}{https://www.rdocumentation.org/search?q=splines} package and has the same arguments.
 To e.g.\ include a non-linear function of the ambient temperature: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}

 \end{kframe} \end{knitrout} where \code{df} is the degrees of freedom of the spline function.

 Functions can be nested, e.g.\ first a low-pass filter before mapping to basis splines: \begin{knitrout} \definecolor{shadecolor}{rgb}{0.969, 0.969, 0.969}\begin{kframe}